Brian2811-swara/Brian2811-swara/README.md

-- 👋 Hi, I’m @Brian2811-swara
+- 👋 Hi, I’m Brian Swara
-- 👀 I’m interested in ...
+- 👀 I’m interested in programming and hacking
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on penetration testing
-- 📫 How to reach me ...
+- 📫 How to reach me junglefest28@gmail.com or call 0742865373

 <!---
 Brian2811-swara/Brian2811-swara is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.